thosgood/this-weeks-finds/markdown/1-50/week29.md

 my current obsession with "higher-dimensional algebra" and its applications to physics.

-1) On algebras and triangle relations, by Ruth J. Lawrence, to appear in Proc.
+1) "On algebras and triangle relations", by Ruth J. Lawrence, to appear in _Proc.
 Top. & Geom.
-Methods in Field Theory (1992), eds.
+Methods in Field Theory_ (1992), eds.
 J. Mickelsson and O. Pekonen, World Scientific, Singapore.

-A presentation for Manin and Schechtman's higher braid groups, by R. J.
+    "A presentation for Manin and Schechtman's higher braid groups", by R. J.
-Lawrence, available as MSRI preprint 04129-91.
+    Lawrence, available as MSRI preprint `04129-91`.

-Triangulations, categories and extended topological field theories, by
+    "Triangulations, categories and extended topological field theories", by
-R. J. Lawrence, to appear in Quantum Topology, eds L. Kauffman and R.
+    R. J. Lawrence, to appear in _Quantum Topology_, eds L. Kauffman and R.
     Baadtrio, World Scientific, Singapore, 1993.

-Algebras and triangle relations, by R. J. Lawrence, Harvard U. preprint.
+    "Algebras and triangle relations", by R. J. Lawrence, Harvard U. preprint.

 Many people are busily trying to extend the remarkable relationship between knot theory and physics, which is essentially a feature of 3